ruimoliveira/citra/ESOF-docs/Assignment 5.md

 **Write Code Once**
 ![alt tag](http://icecream.me/uploads/d6adb4c813d0fb5804b34616c0405c2e.png)

-There are some sections of the code that define the same object in different places.
-We dont know the reason as why this happened, probably different people doing this functions which resulted in writing the same thing twice.
-This also happens with functions that do exactly the same thing or use a considerable amount of code that has already been used somewhere else.
-It probably has the same reason behind this issue.
-So we can conclude that this tool was effective in finding repeated code and Citra has a considerable amount of it.
+There are functions that do exactly the same thing or use a considerable amount of code that has already been used somewhere else.
+But most of the cases the functions are in different components or the objects are not exactly the same.
+So it becomes hard to reuse that code and the solution to be applied in case of bug is to correct it in the different files.
+Therefore, we don't agree with the result of this measure.

 **Keep Unit Interfaces Small**
 ![alt tag](http://icecream.me/uploads/d8e1c1837eac716afed48c715fbcf22c.png)